Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 If you are looking for a place to stay in Ottawa, you will definitely have a few places to choose from.
 Ottawa is the capital so it’s more of an international business/diplomat city.

-Hotels are everywhere – and you can check here for hotels and accommodations in Ottawa.
+Check here for hotels and accommodations in Ottawa.

-Eric has stayed in a few places – check out the Novotel Ottawa City Centre for a great location.
-You could also go all out and stay in the famous Fairmont Chateau Laurier right in the heart of the city by the Rideau Locks!
+You could also go all out and stay at the famous Fairmont Chateau Laurier right in the heart of the city by the Rideau Locks!

 If you are looking for a hostel in Ottawa, there are only a small handful to choose from.
 Luckily, they are all highly rated.
+One of the most popular hostels is the Ottawa Backpackers Inn.

 Related Articles